VictorMorenoJimenez/IV/README.md

 ### Deployment on Azure VM
 Kubernetes it's a great solution but too complex and expensive for our project.
 So we decided to deploy our dockerized project to an Azure VM.
 You can see the whole process [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/azureVMdeploy.md)

+### Deployment on Heroku
+The easiest way and the fastest method to deploy the project it's with Heroku.
+Check [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/herokudeploy.md) how to deploy on Heroku!

 ## Build
 buildtool: package.json